-“Now ‘orace, don’t start with that ag’in.
-Esmeralda told ya that it wasn’t the fever, and she was in Isha a couple of years ago when the plague was at its worst.
+“Now ‘orace, don’t start wit’ dat ag’in.
+Esmeralda told ya dat it wasn’t da Fever, and she was in Isha a couple of years ago when da plague was at its worst.
 She’d know.”

 Horace placed the mirror on the table between them, picked up the cup of tea his wife had poured for him, and sipped.
 He would not need to apply another bandage: that was the only good news to come of it.
-Much quicker than what Montcalm had said, indeed.
+Much quicker healing period than what Montcalm had estimated, indeed.

-A figure wearing a full-bodied red robe, covered in an enormous orange paisley cloak with the hood pulled down over their face, entered the inn, tapped their muddy boots perfunctorily on the cork mat just inside the portal, and pulled back the ornate covering to reveal a head full of black hair, ivory skin, and eyes as green as a forest in the full bloom of summer.
+A figure wearing a full-bodied red robe, covered in an enormous orange paisley cloak with the hood pulled down over their face, entered the inn, tapped their muddy boots perfunctorily on the woolen mat just inside the portal, and pulled back the ornate covering to reveal a head full of black hair, ivory skin, and eyes as green as a forest in the full bloom of summer.
 Her features were paradoxically both sharp and rounded by the shape of her face.
-She smiled curtly at the innkeeper and hooked a thumb around the black rope wrapped around her waist.
+She smiled curtly at the innkeeper and hooked a thumb around the black rope cinched about her waist.

-“Ah, mistress, you are no sirrah,” said Horace, somewhat bewildered by the sight.
+“Ah, mistress, you are no sir,” said Horace, somewhat bewildered by the sight.
 “My apologies.
 But please, come in, let me take –“

 “I will keep the cloak,” said the woman, “Mister…”

 “Uh,” said Horace, his loss for words continuing apace until finally a clanging in the kitchen behind him drew him out of his reverie.
 “Jenkins.
 Horace Jenkins.
-As I said, welcome to The Black Kettle.
+As I said, welcome to the Black Kettle.
 Perhaps you are hungry?
-We have rabbit stew, made with a brace fresh snared this afternoon.
-And some of Farmer Whateley’s ruby beer.
-I’ve heard tell of the Cistern Ale up in Isha, the type of drink that can spellbind a man till his whole evening is naught but a blur.
+We have rabbit stew, made with a brace freshly snared this afternoon.
+And some of Farmer Whateley’s Clever Charles.
+I have heard tell of the Cistern Ale up in Isha, the type of drink that can spellbind a man till his whole evening is naught but a blur.
 Well, Whateley’s draught is something of another pod to pea in – I mean, clothed in the same cut – I mean, something very similar indeed, mistress.”
 The man had fully reddened by the time he finished his pitch.

 Consciously making an effort not to jump out of his skin with excitement at the prospect of money finally flowing into the inn, Horace grabbed the woman by the crook of her elbow and took her to the dining room.
 She smiled patiently at the man and allowed herself to be led.

-“My name is Kathryn,” said the black haired woman, gazing unblinkingly and speaking evenly at Giselda.
+“My name is Kathryn,” said the black-haired woman, gazing unblinkingly and speaking evenly at Giselda.
 “I am here on business.
 Some… research, as it were.
 For the University.
 I am something of a scholar of the natural world.
 And Kalingshire – it is very much of the natural world.”
-Kathryn placed her spoon in the wooden bowl of steaming soup, blew on it, and put it to her lips.
+Kathryn placed her spoon in the wooden bowl of steaming stew, blew on it, and put it to her lips.

 “And what, pray tell,” replied Giselda, removing her stained apron and placing two fists on prodigious hips clothed in a worn and faded cornflower blue cotton dress, “are ye studyin’, mistress?”

-“The Kalingshire standard, Kathryn,” said Horace, looking more pleased than he had been for months, at least according to Giselda’s estimation.
+“The Swimming Frog is the Kalingshire Town Standard, Kathryn,” said Horace, looking more pleased than he had been for months, at least according to Giselda’s estimation.
 “Pewterwork is my sister’s craft, and she has taken to staining glass as well.
 We are surrounded by the forest – frogs like that will likely be croaking out their symphony while you do your work.”
 Horace paused, ignoring the fiery look his wife was directing at him.
 “Perhaps they are what you are here to study?”

 Kathryn laughed.
 “No, no, nothing so… non-violent.
 I am here to study the carnivores.
 Hairy beasts, the ones with claws: wolves, foxes, bears –“